OswaldoAtGit/UMMmods/README.md

 # UMMmods
-A repository to have the version informations for mods online available.
+A repository to have the version informations for mods using UnityModManager available online.